ATNoG/WSGW/samples/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](../LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](../LICENSE.md) file for details.